Pittville’s First World War Casualties

 Douglas Burgoyne-Wallace joined the Indian Army in 1912 after attending Cheltenham College and Sandhurst.
 His regiment left India for the Persian Gulf shortly after the outbreak of war and he was killed there in March 1915.
 His family lived at Beechmount, Pittville Circus Road (now part of Berkhampstead School).
 He is commemorated on the war memorial in the Promenade.

-Douglas Clee lived at Saxony House (24 Prestbury Road) and was the son of Edward Clee, a tailor, and his wife Mary.
-He was educated at Cheltenham Grammar School and served with the Army Ordnance Corps, seeing service in Gallipoli, before transferring to the newly formed Royal Air Force.
+Douglas Clee lived at Saxony House (24 Prestbury Road) and was the son of Edward Charles Clee, a tailor, and his wife Mary.
+He was educated at Cheltenham Grammar School and served with the Army Ordnance Corps, seeing service in Gallipoli.
+He was discharged and joined the Royal Flying Corps (which in time merged with the Royal Naval Air Service to become the Royal Air Force).
 He died on 3 February 1919, at the age of 29, as a result of shell shock incurred while serving in France.
 He is commemorated on the War Memorial in the Promenade.

 Reginald Cole was the son of Mr and Mrs A.N.
 Cole of Clarence Square who ran “The Famous”, the well-known Cheltenham outfitters.
 He died on 12 May 1915, aged 22.
 The Gloucestershire Echo (17 May 1915) reported as follows: “News has been received by Mr. and Mrs. A. N. Cole, of 12 Clarence-square, and “The Famous”, High-street, Cheltenham, that their son, Pte.
 Reginald Wm.
 Cole, aged 22, who was serving with the 1/5th Gloucesters in France, has been killed by a hand grenade whilst on sentry duty.
 The news will cause the deepest regret in Cheltenham, where the father of the young soldier is one of the best known tradesmen and Christian workers.
 Educated at Northampton House and Belmore House Schools, Reginald Cole was a high-minded young fellow who had the reputation of detesting mean and base ideals.
 He was an excellent young sportsman, good at football, hockey, and swimming.
 Having served his apprenticeship at Field, Hawkins & Co.’s, Wallingford, he returned to Cheltenham and joined his father’s staff at “The Famous”, where he had been for the last five years before the outbreak of war.
 Two and a half years ago he joined the Territorials, and passed through the machine-gun section.
 He proceeded to camp with the 1/5th Gloucesters immediately upon the general mobilisation, and he was one of the great majority who volunteered for foreign service.
 Although keenly devoted to duty, he had no care for promotion, preferring, he said in his letters, to stay with the rank and file – a feeling common in such a battalion as the 1/5th Gloucesters, where all are chums.
 All his letters home have been full of hope.
 “Don’t worry,” he repeatedly wrote, “I shall be all right.”
 He will be deeply regretted by the staff at “The Famous”, where he was highly popular, and by very many friends in the town.
 Mr. Cole has, we believe, another son in the Territorials, and since the war he himself has been doing yeoman service for the Forces, especially the Canadians, in the Y.M.C.A tent at one of the great camps on Salisbury Plain.”